Table of contents

 The ability to freely set the individual elements and add your own graphic materials will ensure that the mailing is unique.
 As for technical issues, the only thing that you need to keep in mind are the dimensions – logos and banners should be created with a width of 720 pixels, otherwise, our design will not look good.

 It is important to determine the objective that you want to achieve at the very beginning.
 Thanks to the edrone system our customers learned more about their customers, and can, therefore, respond to their real needs.
 Marketing automation takes customer support to a whole different level.
-Read more about the activities of our clients in #CustomerSucess.
-Maybe these interviews will inspire you?
+Read more about the activities of our clients in our Case Study section.
+Maybe their examples will inspire you?

 How to create dynamic and personalized email newsletter?